quartzjer/JCOR/json_constrained_notation.md

 The resulting decoded byte string must be introspected to see if it begins with a JSON structure byte of '{' or '['.
 It is then round-trip tested as a possible JSON object/array to be encoded more efficiently into a CBOR data item instead of a byte string (this pattern is common in JOSE).

-# Dictionaries
+# References

-* A CBOR tag of `42` indicates that the following array contains a JSCN-encoded data item as the first value of the array and an optional dictionary id or an inline dictionary definition.
+* A CBOR tag of `42` indicates that the following array contains a JSCN-encoded data item as the first value of the array and an optional references id or inline reference strings.
-* Dictionaries are themselves identified with a unique string or integer ids, the strings must have a known mapping for apps using them and a registry will be created to assign integer ids to public well-known dictionaries
+* References are themselves identified with a unique string or integer ids, the strings must have a known mapping for apps using them and a registry will be created to assign integer ids to public well-known dictionaries
-* A dictionary definition is itself encoded as a JSCN array where the first value is the dictionary id followed by all of the UTF-8 string keys, their position in the array is the byte value they are replaced with
+* A references definition is itself encoded as a JSCN array where the first value is the references id followed by all of the UTF-8 string keys, their position in the array is the byte value they are replaced with
-* Dictionaries may be combined when the JSCN contains another dictionary id, any byte strings in the definition array are then replaced with the key from the given directory
+* References may be combined when its JSCN definition also contains another references id, any byte strings in the definition array are then replaced with the key from the given references
-* Any JSON UTF-8 strings (keys or values) are first checked against the active dictionary (if any) for possible replacement, any replacement is always a CBOR byte string (type 2) of length 1, the single byte represents the index value of the key in the dictionary from 1-255, value 0 and byte lengths >1 are currently reserved
+* Any JSON UTF-8 strings (keys or values) are first checked against all active references (if any) for possible replacement, any replacement is always a CBOR byte string (type 2) of length 1, the single byte represents the index value of the key in the references array from 1-255, value 0 and byte lengths >1 are currently reserved
-* When generating any JSON values from CBOR and a CBOR byte string (type 2) is encountered the single byte value must match the array offset of the active dictionary to be used as the replacement for that byte string.
+* When generating any JSON values from CBOR and a CBOR byte string (type 2) is encountered the single byte value must match the array offset of the active references to be used as the replacement for that byte string.

 # Whitespace Hints

 * A CBOR tag of `1764` is followed by an array that contains a JSCN data item followed by an array of whitespace hints to be used when the exact JSON string must be generated.
-* The array contains only integers that reference offsets of the locations of whitespace in the original JSON string and lookup references to what whitespace contents were there
+* The array contains only integers that indicate offsets of the locations of whitespace in the original JSON string and lookup keys to what whitespace contents were there
 * Each offset integer is relative to the position of the previous offset such that all integers are of small values
-* Any negative integer offset is a reference to a single space character (0x20) at the offset of the positive value of that integer
+* Any negative integer offset indicates a single space character (0x20) at the offset of the positive value of that integer
-* All positive integer offsets are followed by another integer, positive values (0-23) reference a whitespace string in a pre-defined lookup table, negative values are the number of space characters (0x20) to repeat
+* All positive integer offsets are followed by another integer, positive values (0-23) indicate a whitespace string in a pre-defined lookup table, negative values are the number of space characters (0x20) to repeat
-* When re-inflating the whitespace the array must be applied sequentially so that each new offset matches the original JSON string position
+* When adding back any whitespace to a JSON string the array must be applied sequentially so that each new offset matches the original JSON string position

 (TODO embed whitespace lookup table and examples)